A2-ai/reportifyr/README.md

 [![R-CMD-check](https://github.com/A2-ai/reportifyr/actions/workflows/R-CMD-check.yaml/badge.svg)](https://github.com/A2-ai/reportifyr/actions/workflows/R-CMD-check.yaml)
 <!-- badges: end -->

-The goal of `reportifyr` is to assist with semi-automatic report creation, providing a streamlined process for saving tables, figures, and footnotes from analysis scripts and incorporating them into Microsoft Word documents for report generation. `reportifyr` is a wrapper around the `officer` R package and `python-docx` python library, allowing users to easily manipulate Microsoft Word documents in R for polished and consistent reports.
+The goal of `reportifyr` is to facilitate semi-automated report creation by providing a streamlined process for saving tables, figures, and footnotes from analysis scripts and integrating them into Microsoft Word documents. `reportifyr` functions as a wrapper around the `officer` R package and `python-docx` python library to enable users to efficiently and easily manipulate analysis outputs into polished and consistent Microsoft Word reports.

 ## Installation

-You can install the development version of `reportifyr` like so:
+The development version of `reportifyr` can be downloaded by running in
+Console: <br> <span style="font-size: 10px;"> \*package ‘pak’ is required.</span>

 ``` r
 pak::pkg_install("a2-ai/reportifyr")